Is Bakuchiol Better Than Retinol?

-Bakuchiol is a natural retinol alternative that promises skin transformation without negative-side effects.
+Bakuchiol is a natural retinol alternative that promises skin transformation without the negative-side effects of retinol.

-But let’s first start with a quick story.
+But let’s begin with a quick back story.

 It was 2016 and I was sitting across the table from a senior beauty editor of a well-known magazine.
-I was explaining the benefits of using our natural skincare line, instead of the conventional skincare filled with questionable ingredients.
+We were discussing the current issues with conventional skincare products and how many contained harmful ingredient.
+I began explaining the benefits of using high-quality, well-formulated natural skincare.

-Her response to my innocent enthusiasm; “I don’t care if it burns my skin, I just want it to work.”
+However, her response to my innocent enthusiasm was: “I don’t care if it burns my skin, I just want it to work.”

-That’s when I realized that the green beauty movement was up against more than just large conglomerates creating harmful personal care products.
-We were up against half a century of marketing and hundreds of millions of advertising dollars.
-And one message that has been so deeply engrained, that “beauty is pain.”
+That was the moment when I realized that the healthy beauty movement was up against more than just large conglomerates creating harmful personal care products.
+We were up against more than half a century of marketing and hundreds of millions of advertising dollars.
+And a message of “beauty is pain” that had been deeply engrained, even into the minds of so called industry insiders and experts.

 Introducing Bakuchiol, a natural retinol alternative, without the irritation, photosensitivity and health concerns associated with traditional retinol products.